pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

 #### Methods
 - **__init__(filename):**
     - Description: Initializes a new osl.Font object by loading a font from a file.
+May support extended character sets, such as CP1252.
     - Parameters:
-        - filename: A string representing the path to the font file to load.
+        - filename: Path to the .oft font file to load.
+    - Notes:
-    - Notes: wraps oslLoadFontFile().
+	    - wraps oslLoadFontFile().
 If loading fails, an error is raised.
+		- OFT font files may be created with the [OSLFonts utility](https://github.com/pierrelouys/OSLFonts).
 - **set**():
     - Description: Sets the loaded font as the active font for rendering text.
     - Notes: wraps oslSetFont().